solid/solidproject.org/pages/about.md

 The [first web browser](https://worldwideweb.cern.ch/) was also an editor.
 The idea being that not only could everyone read content on the web, but they could also help create it.
-It was to be a collaborative space for all mankind.
+It was to be a collaborative space for everyone.

 However, when the first browser that popularized the web came along, called Mosaic, it included multimedia and editing was taken out.
 It was considered